oceanprotocol/docs/discover/faq.md

 <summary>What’s to come with Ocean this year?</summary>

 Check out our [roadmap](https://oceanprotocol.com/technology/roadmap) to see what we are currently working on.
 If you are interested in tracking our progress towards these goals then take a look at our [github](https://github.com/oceanprotocol/).
+(this is already answered above in this question  "What is the 2023 roadmap of Ocean Protocol?" and should be removed)
 </details>

 <details>